 MA Coaching and Mentoring Practice

-Why did you choose to do the MA in Coaching and Mentoring Practice at Oxford Brookes University?
+Why did you choose to study the MA Coaching and Mentoring programme?

-What was the standard of teaching like on the programme?
+What has the standard of teaching been like on the programme and also comment on blended modes of study (virtual/face-to-face)?